Early Elsmere Canyon Settlements

 However, according to many sources (see here for example) the resort town of Val Verde (which is northwest of Elsmere Canyon) was founded in the Santa Clarita Valley in 1924 by a group including real estate agent Sidney P. Dones (1888-1947), Charlotta Bass, community leader Hattie S. Baldwin, and Norman O. Houston.
 It became known as "the black Palm Springs" and prospered until the 1960's.
 It would appear that this is another case where Reynolds neglected to do some basic research in the attempt to stop the dump.

 As to Flayon, the following map does shows a "Flayon".
 It is in Railroad Canyon a few miles west of Elsmere Canyon.
 The next map shows an "Elayon".
-This is a real train siding that is mentioned on the Standard Oil website as where oil was piped to and loaded on trains, so we can safely assume that an Elayon once existed.
+This is a real train siding that is mentioned on the Standard Oil website as where oil was piped to and loaded on trains.
 The locations of Flayon and Elayon are somewhat different on these maps, but the names are so similar (and unusual) that I think there is a mis-print on the first map and both are the same place.
 The earliest mention of Elayon that I could find is in the Southern Pacific System List of Officers, Agencies and Stations of 12/24/1898.
 It shows that Elayon was 1 mile from Newhall, three miles to the Tunnel, and 8 miles to Fernando (see below).
 Elayon wasn't an early name for Newhall and it wasn't Andrew's Station, which was located nearby.
-It was only a railroad siding with a small depot.
+It was only a railroad siding.
 At some point in time, a 1000 foot spur was built to the loading area of the refinery and oil was still shipped from the tanks near the refinery right up until 1943.

 "Flayon" on the 1903 U.S.G.S.
 Camulos topographic map.